Ball Archives

 Judicial Papers of Alexander Francis Ball

 The broader Judicial Papers research outputs describe a 2020-2025 judicial corpus centered on judgeship, administration, policy writing, institutional relationships, and public-facing judicial communication in Pima County justice court contexts.
-The first live public tranche pairs a collection guide grounded in those structured control files with three reviewed, outward-facing writings.
+The current live public tranche pairs a collection guide grounded in those structured control files with seven reviewed descriptive records for outward-facing speeches, letters, testimony, farewell writing, court-governance material, and programmatic training/reference material.

 The Nixon Archive opens with a bounded, reviewable public series: the official Public Papers of Richard M. Nixon volumes published on GovInfo for the years 1969 through 1974.
 Ball Archives uses these pages to provide durable collection framing, item-level description, citation guidance, and links to the official digital editions without overstating broader Nixon holdings.